 Know that the process involves intense heat, open flames, and evaporation.
-Cremation usually takes place in a chamber or specially designed furnace, and some will require caskets and containers for the body.
+Cremation usually occurs in a chamber or specially designed furnace; some will require caskets and containers for the body.

 The remains are called ashes, but in reality, these are the remaining bone fragments of the deceased.
-It’s vital to understand that the body’s remains may be com-mingled with other incineration by-products.
+Understanding that the body’s remains may be com-mingled with other incineration by-products is vital.
 Become more familiar with the process by reading this post: https://www.cremationassociation.org/page/CremationProcess.

-Overall, the ashes can vary from three to nine pounds, and the exact amount will depend on the deceased’s size.
-The ashes can be buried or scattered while some families may decide to keep them inside the urn.
+The ashes can vary from three to nine pounds, and the exact amount will depend on the deceased’s size.
+The ashes can be buried or scattered, while some families may decide to keep them inside the urn.
 Other cemeteries may provide you with plots for interring the cremated remains, which the family can visit whenever they want.

 Basic Steps Involved

-- The body of the deceased is identified, and the operator obtains the proper authorization to go ahead with the cremation.
+- The deceased’s body is identified, and the operator obtains the proper authorization to proceed with the cremation.